-Late King Birendra and late Queen Aishwarya paid a State Visit to Spain on 22-24, 1983.
-During their visit to Spain, an Agreement on Cultural Cooperation was signed between the two countries.
+- Late King Birendra and late Queen Aishwarya had paid a State Visit to Spain in 1983.

-The then Spanish Minister for Transport, Tourism and Communications Mr. Enrique Baron Crespo visited Nepal in October, 1983 and discussed with Nepali side the possibilities of expanding the areas of cooperation.
-Some Spanish experts also visited Nepal in 1984.
+- The then Spanish Minister for Transport, Tourism and Communications Mr. Enrique Baron Crespo visited Nepal in October, 1983.

-The following figures reflect Nepal’s exports to and imports from Spain in the past four years.
+The following figures reflect Nepal’s exports to and imports from Spain in the past five years.

 According to the statistics published by the Department of Industry, the cumulative amount of foreign direct investment from the Spain stands at Rs.
 2,020.25 million until 15 July 2020.
 There are 25 projects operating with Spanish investment, generating employment for 672 people.